Beer in Africa: Namibia

 Namibia Breweries, the country's largest brewery, offers mainly lagers and a lager Draught (Hansa) on tap that is popularly served in every Restaurant.
-Other popular bottled beers are Tafel Lager, Windhoek Lager and Windhoek light.
+Other popular bottled beers are Tafel Lager, Windhoek Lager, and Windhoek Light.
 Windhoek is the country's capital.

 South Africa

-Of South African beers, Castle Lager is the most famous, although South Africa produces a variety of brands which are exported.
-South African Breweries became the world's second-largest beer producer after merging with Miller Breweries of the US.
+Of South African beers, Castle Lager is the most famous, although South Africa produces a variety of brands that are exported.
+South African Breweries became the world's second-largest beer producer after acquiring Miller Breweries from USA as a wholly owned subsidiary of SABMiller.

 Zambia

-Zambia's main beer is Mosi Lager made by Zambian Breweries, named after the indigenous name for Victoria Falls (Mosi Oa Tunya).
+Zambia's leading beer is Mosi Lager, made by Zambian Breweries, named after the indigenous name for Victoria Falls (Mosi Oa Tunya).
 The products of South African Breweries' Castle are also found in most places in Zambia.

 Zimbabwe

 Zambezi is Zimbabwe's national beer, brewed by Delta Corporation on Manchester Road, Harare.
-It is made from malt, maize, hops and water, and is 4.7% abv.
-Other major beers include Bohlingers, Eagle and South African Breweries' Carling Black Label, Lion Lager and Castle Lager.
+It is made from malt, maize, hops, and water and is 4.7% abv.
+Other major beers include Bohlingers, Eagle and South African Breweries' Carling Black Label, Lion Lager, and Castle Lager.

 Western Africa

+Angola

+In Angola the leading brand is the national Cuca beer was established in 1947, while Angola was still an overseas territory of Portugal, under the name CUCA - Companhia União de Cervejas de Angola, SARL.

 Benin

 La Béninoise is the national beer of Benin.
 Locally brewed millet beer, known as tchouk, is popular in the northern regions.
-When beer fails there is Sodabe, boxed wine, and plastic sachets of whiskey.
+When beer fails, there is Sodabe, boxed wine, and plastic sachets of whiskey.

 Burkina Faso

 The most common beers in Burkina Faso are Brakina and So.B.Bra.
 Both beers are produced by the Castel Group.
-In 2017 the first craft brewery; Brasserie Artisanale De Ouagadougou started to sell IPA, porter and Ales.
-Some with locally grown sorghum.
-The second microbrewery opened later on in 2017 and sells imported Belgian beers along with crafted Belgian styled beers.
-There is also a small influx of beers from the region in Ouagadougou, specially from Togo and Ghana.
+In 2017 the first craft brewery, Brasserie Artisanale De Ouagadougou, started to sell IPAs, porters, and other ales—some with locally grown sorghum.
+The second microbrewery opened in 2017 and sells imported Belgian and crafted Belgian-styled beers.
+There is also a small influx of beers from the Ouagadougou region, especially from Togo and Ghana.

 Cape Verde

-In Cape Verde the main brand is the national Strela beer and the Portuguese Super Bock import.
+In Cape Verde, the leading brand is the national Strela beer and the Portuguese Super Bock import.